TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - reliable shut off mechanisms in event of faults or overheating to ensure safety maintained
 - production of error codes to inform user of system issues: e.g. overheating cause controller to prevent heating and produce error code to inform user prevention of heating is intentional
 - ensurance that controller is unable to produce heating on the pipe when the controller is in the designated "off" mode

+This can be attained using:
+- hardware relays
+- software microcontroller code

 ### Microcontroller and PCB